 I tried the stovetop recipes.
 Tons of them.
 I just could not get the good, deep, mouthwatering flavor that this recipes provides.

 I’ve fed this recipe to many a native Louisianian and ended up sharing the recipe more than once.
-And, this baked jambalaya gave me the idea to cook all my rice in the oven…easy peasy, no mess.
+(And, this baked jambalaya gave me the idea to cook all my rice in the oven…easy peasy, no mess.
 It’s the only way I cook rice now!)

 When you see the recipe, you might wonder, “What is browning sauce?”
 I’ll tell you the truth, I had never heard of it, either, until I found this recipe.
 You can find it either by the condiments or gravy packets.
 Kitchen Bouquet is the only brand I’ve seen.

 This recipe is so easy to customize, too.
 I often don’t have celery.
 Still tastes great.
 Allergic to green peppers?
 Still tastes great.
 I have made this for picky eaters who don’t like ‘hunks’ of vegetables in things, so I’ll puree the celery, onion and green pepper.
 (In fact, that’s my standard way of making it for my picky eaters) Still tastes great.

 A note if you decide to double the recipe, which I frequently do when we have guests (we like leftovers!): When I double it, I like to bake it in the really big foil pans from the dollar store.
 If you do that, set the foil pan on a baking sheet for stability.
 Also, you will need to about double the cooking time as well..that’s a lot of rice!
 I didn’t do that the first time I doubled the recipe and we ended up having time to play a game before dinner.
 (Thankfully we had very gracious guests over that night.)

 Sing the song when you serve it … maybe even gross your kids out a little and dance with your husband!